CamilleOnoda/Odin-Recipes/README.md

     <meta name="viewport" content="width=device-width, initial-scale=1.0">
 </head>
 <body>
-    <h1>This is the very first assignment in the Odin Project curriculum.
+    <h1>This is the very first assignment in <a href="https://www.theodinproject.com/paths">The Odin Project</a> curriculum.
     <h2>We learn:</h2>
     <ul>
         <li>How to create the HTML boilerplate</li>